AlphaLFC/CarND-Behavioral-Cloning-P3/README.md

 ## Model evaluatation and simulation tests

 The final model gives a loss of about 0.01 on the testing dataset.
-It's good enough to ensure safe driving in simulation tests, even using different graphics qualities, though sometimes the car just looks like drunk driving.
+It's good enough to ensure safe driving in simulation tests in both tracks, even using different graphics qualities, though sometimes the car just looks like drunk driving.
 I believe that behaviors of the car can be improved by better teaching.
 The model architechture is just good enough.
+And with data augmentation, the model learned to drive just great with only 6000 training records (exclude valid dataset).
 Here I present some predictions of sample data.

 ![predictions](test.png)